Kale Pesto Recipe

 What Kind of Kale to Use in Pesto

-Baby kale is great because the leaves and the stems are tender.
+Baby kale is ideal because the leaves and the stems are quite tender.
 You can just throw the whole leaves into the blender or food processor.

 Ingredients

-This is a nut-free pesto, but if you want to add 1/4 to 1/2 cup pine nuts or any other nut to this when you add the kale, go right ahead.
-Traditional pesto has nuts (most commonly pine nuts, but sometimes other nuts like walnuts), but because I’m allergic, I always leave them out.
+This is a nut-free pesto, but if you want to add 1/4 to 1/2 cup nuts to this recipe when you add the kale, go right ahead.
+Traditional basil pesto has nuts (most commonly pine nuts, but sometimes other nuts like walnuts or almonds), but because I’m allergic, I always leave them out.
 You don’t have to, though!
+Sunflower seeds or pepitas are another possible addition for a slightly crunchy texture.

 • Garlic – There’s no need to mince the garlic; let the food processor take care of that!